- About Us

 No. Prospective applicants and admitted applicants who have a serious interest in joining the Department are welcome to visit on an individual basis, however.
 If you would like to arrange a visit, contact either the Director of Graduate Studies, Professor Paul Garrett, or the faculty member(s) whom you are most interested in meeting.

 Yes.
 Our four "Approaches" courses in the traditional subdisciplines of anthropology are required, and should be taken as early as possible.
 The four courses are: "Approaches in Archaeology," "Approaches in Biological Anthropology," "Approaches in Linguistic Anthropology," and "Approaches in Sociocultural Anthropology."

-There is one other "Approaches" course, "Approaches in the Anthropology of Visual Communication," which is not required of all students, but is strongly recommended for some.
+There is another "Approaches" course, "Approaches in the Anthropology of Visual Communication," which is not required of all students but is strongly recommended for some.

 Overall, the doctoral program requires 48 credits—typically, 16 courses at three credits each.
 Apart from the four required courses that are named above, students choose their courses in consultation with their faculty advisors.
 Some of these courses may be taken in other departments, as appropriate.